 To take advantage of the power of connected insurance, you need to have the right technology.
 That’s where low-code can help.

 Low-code application development went mainstream in 2020—and it only continues to pick up speed.
-Forrester predicts that by the end of 2021, 75% of development shops will use low-code platforms (up from just 44% in 2020).
+Forrester predicts that by 2021, 75% of development shops will use low-code platforms (up from just 44% in 2020).